Chicago PD quickly released shooting video. That should be standard, activists say.

 Currently, the police have 60 days to release video and audio in a use-of-force case, although it can seek a 30-day delay and further extensions from a court.

-Chicago police did so a few times when it refused to put out dashcam video in the fatal shooting of black teenager Laquan McDonald in October 2014.
+Before that policy went into effect in spring 2016, Chicago police sought to delay releasing dashcam video in the October 2014 fatal shooting of black teenager Laquan McDonald.
 A journalist sued the department for the video before a judge ordered it to be released more than a year later.
 The officer in the case was charged with first-degree murder on the same day the video was released.
 He is still awaiting trial.

 McDonald's death touched off a wave of protests in Chicago and calls for reforms of policing within the minority community.